Aleastock 2 @ WRO Art Center (as a part of the Point Nemo solo show), 2020

 Aleastock 2 [screencast]

-"Aleastock 2" by Paweł Janicki is an interpassive computational system endlessly looking for convergence and significant patterns in exchange rate data and transactions in global cryptocurrency trading markets.
+"Aleastock 2" by Paweł Janicki is an interpassive computational installation endlessly looking for convergence and significant patterns in exchange rate data and transactions in global cryptocurrency trading markets.

 Cryptocurrencies and their environment are a good field for transdisciplinary and unorthodox research and experiments on topics that somehow resonate strongly with current post-technological updates and their determinants: obscured layers of the system, big data, greed studies (especially in the context of a climate catastrophe and taking into account the energy expenditure needed to support the cryptocurrency circulation), autonymization of intelligent information processing systems enabling behavior prediction or rendering.